Apply Te Whare Tapa Whā to support physical, mental, spiritual and emotional wellbeing

 Learn to build practical whānau ora plans that uplift and empower

 Many tauira apply what they’ve learned to support the wellbeing of their own whānau and hapori, while others continue on a pathway toward employment in health and social services.
+Further study options may include the Level 4 Certificate in Whānau Ora.

 WO3-1